1963 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1963 Nickel Value Guides

-The 1963 Jefferson nickel series is broadly categorized into these five main types, which are essential for valuation.
+The 1963 Jefferson nickel series is broadly categorized into five main types, which are essential for valuation:

-The first two are “business strikes” intended for public circulation, minted in Philadelphia (No Mint Mark) and Denver (D).
-The remaining three are special “Proof” coins, struck with polished dies specifically for collectors.
-Among these proofs, coins with a distinct, frosty finish on the design and a mirror-like background receive special designations: “Cameo” (CAM) and the even rarer “Deep Cameo” (DCAM).
-Identifying which of these five types you have is the first step in finding its true value.
+The first two are “business strikes” intended for public circulation, minted at Philadelphia (No Mint Mark) and Denver (D).
+The remaining three are special “Proof” coins, struck with polished dies specifically for collectors and sold as part of annual Proof Sets; among these, coins with a frosty finish on the design contrasting against a mirror-like background earn special “Cameo” (CAM) and “Deep Cameo” (DCAM) designations — the rarest and most valuable of all.

 1963 No Mint Mark Nickel Value